videoDAC/livepeer-gateway/publish-and-consume-content.md

 #### Configuring Content in OBS Studio

-**OBS Studio** can be used to add video and audio content sources to be published to Livepeer Broadcaster.
+**OBS Studio** can be used to add video and audio content sources to be published to Livepeer Gateway.

 ![image](https://user-images.githubusercontent.com/2212651/79856956-ae6a2800-83ea-11ea-8e06-e807979bc9db.png)